Vinay9838/twiper/README.md

 - OAuth1-signed uploads to X (Twitter) v2 `POST /2/tweets`
 - Chunked video upload via `upload.twitter.com/1.1/media/upload`
 - MEGA integration to download the latest video from a specific folder, then (optionally) delete
-- SQLite de-duplication so the same MEGA video is not posted twice
+- JSON de-duplication so the same MEGA video name is not posted twice
 - Structured logging and a clean progress bar for MEGA downloads

 ## Requirements